devilunraveled/masterPortfolio/README.md

 - Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
 - The Logo of MasterPortfolio is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.

+# What's Next ?

+- Adding support to use photos from structured Google Drive or via Google Photo Albums.
+- Adding support for taking suggestions for places to visit.
+- Adding a page for posting / writing blogs.